Visit Leigh-on-Sea with c2c trains

-Once a busy fishing port, famed for its whitebait and shellfish, Leigh is an ideal spot for a day trip as it’s only 45 minutes on the train from central London.
+Once a busy fishing port, famed for its whitebait and shellfish, Leigh is an ideal spot for a day trip as it’s only 45 minutes on the train from central London or only 30 minutes from Barking.
 With its seaside pubs, cobbled streets and authentic cockle/seafood sheds, Leigh-on-Sea offers a traditional seaside town setting with some of the best fresh fish and seafood in the country.
 It’s also only a short distance from other popular seaside destinations in Southend if you fancy a waterfront wander along from neighbours Westcliff and Chalkwell.

 Where to go in Leigh-on-Sea?